mixmaxhq/promise-pool/README.md

 ## Changelog

+- 3.0.0 Migrate codebase to TypeScript for improved type safety and developer experience.

 - 2.0.0 Add `maxPending` option to avoid problematic usage (see new [Troubleshooting](#troubleshooting) section)

 - 1.1.1 Move `ava` and `ava-spec` to `devDependencies`.